-Hopefully a good job is going to allow for some kind of play or some.
-Or some kind of, you know, moments where you’re not always on and you can take a small break, if you think about what play is, it does take place a lot of times when you aren’t working right.
-So one thing I just discovered recently, apparently people in the US work more than in any other, you know what they would call a developed country more time working.
-That seems really weird that we would spend so much of our time more than we really have to even just as a country on work.
+Hopefully, a good job is going to allow for some kind of play or moments where you’re not always "on" and you can take a small break.
+If you think about what play is, it takes place a lot of times when you aren’t working.
+So one thing I just discovered recently; apparently people in the US work more than in any other, you know what they would call a developed country more time working.
+That seems weird that we would spend so much of our time more than we really have to even just as a country on work.

 [00:16:14] – Claire Haidar

-Are you saying that the play does not actually have to be directly related to the work, but it could just be, it can be something totally random and different, but it just needs to be incorporated into the work day.
+Are you saying that the play does not have to be directly related to the work, but it could just be, it can be something random and different, but it just needs to be incorporated into the workday.
 So can you get practical with us and share with us how you play?